IPO Toronto 2015

 Canadian Artists From Outside Of Toronto

 Dave Rave – He began popping very powerfully indeed a near quarter century ago as part of the legendary Canadian bands Teenage Head and The Shakers, and has often been referred to as “The Canadian Nick Lowe.”
 In addition to being one of the most entertaining and hardworking powerpoppers around, he’s also been known to display his jazzy side on several collaborations with fellow Canadian singer/songwriter, Mark McCarron.
-His recent CD, Live With What You Know, was nominated for a Grammy, as was one of its songs, “Anne Marie”!!
-He’s played nearly every IPO for nearly four years running (including as many as 50 in a row!), and we look forward to many more.
+A recent CD, Live With What You Know, was nominated for a Grammy, as was one of its songs, “Anne Marie”, and his new CD, Sweet American Music, is quite probably his best ever!!
+From 2010 to 2014 he played 50 IPO festivals in a row (yes, you read that right), and he still plays many of them…and we look forward to many more.
 Thank you, Dave!!